Varadad/final_project_2020Sp/README.md

 ![Alt text](https://github.com/tanyagupta55/final_project_2020Sp/blob/master/Plots/h1F-percent_vacant_beds-hist.png?raw=true "Percent Vacant Beds")

 **Conclusion**: Hypothesis-1 is true.
-Thus, if the number of beds are doubled, there will never be an overflow.
+Thus, if the number of beds are doubled, there will never be an overflow for the given simulation.

 ## Hypothesis-2